-Acknowledge it’s a death and give yourself permission to grieve.
+Acknowledge it’s a death and permit yourself to grieve.
 (And know others won’t understand it).
-Because it’s the death a dream–of the children you always thought you would have.
+Because it’s the death a dream–of the children, you always thought you would have.
 People won’t understand this because there isn’t a body or person, but for us, we feel as though we had lost not just one person we loved, but several. ~Monica

 Know that it’s okay to say no…

 No to pursuing treatments.

 No to answering questions regarding why you and your spouse do not have children.

 No to visiting a newborn in the hospital.